 - Support, psychotherapy and biofeedback techniques may help patients manage their pain.

-- TENS machine may help some patients
+- A transcutaneous electrical nerve stimulation (TENS) machine may help some patients

 The duration of post-herpetic neuralgia is variable.

 - In the majority of people, symptoms resolve within 6 months to 1 year.

 - In untreated patients, about half have no pain at 6 months.